 How to Write an Abstract

-An abstract is a brief summary of your project (for Endeavor abstracts, fewer than 350 words).
-It is used typically for academic presentations to give the reader a synopsis of the research project.
+An abstract is a brief summary of your project: for Endeavor! abstracts, fewer than 350 words.
+It is used typically for academic presentations to give the reader a synopsis of the research project, and it can also be used to summarize a creativity project.
+Click here for sample abstracts.

 A typical abstract should include an initial statement that tells the reader what problem, task, or goal your project addressed and how it will benefit you, your field of expertise, and the world as a whole.